IngramSpark Royalty Calculator

 4. Fixed Surcharges, Fees & Market Access Costs

-• The print service surcharge is a fixed fee per copy in some cases (e.g. in their Share & Sell e‑commerce mode).
+• The print service surcharge is a fixed fee per copy in some cases (e.g., in their Share & Sell e-commerce mode).

 5. Returns / Returnability

 This is one of the trickiest variables.
-If you allow returns (i.e. bookstores can send back unsold copies), you bear the cost when books are returned.
-In many distribution models, booksellers demand a return clause.
-The effect of returns can drastically reduce your net compensation.
+If you allow returns (i.e., bookstores can send back unsold copies), you bear the cost when books are returned.
+In traditional retail distribution models, brick-and-mortar booksellers demand a return clause.
+The effect of returns can drastically reduce your net compensation and can even result in a negative balance on your publisher statement.
+We will explore returns in depth below, because many authors underestimate how severely returns can affect net earnings.

 The Basic Royalty / Compensation Formula (Ignoring Returns)

 First, let’s look at the simplified version, ignoring returns, which gives your gross compensation per sale.
+A widely used formulation is:

 Royalty (per copy) = (List Price × (1 – Wholesale Discount)) – Print Cost – Surcharges & Fees